Matthew 6

 τίς δὲ ἐξ ὑμῶν μεριμνῶν δύναται προσθεῖναι ἐπὶ τὴν ἡλικίαν αὐτοῦ πῆχυν ἕνα;

-But who of you being anxious is able to add on his age one measure?
+But who of you by worrying is able to add on his age one measure?

 Paraphrase: And what difference does your anxiety make?
 Is anyone able to add even one minute to his lifespan by being anxious about it?